4800 Oak Grove Drive

-Tyler Okamoto is a Robotics Technologist in the Robotic Climbers and Grippers Group (347M) of JPL.
-He is developing a robot designed to sample the surface of Enceladus and is working various projects for the US Navy.
+Tyler Okamoto is a Robotics Technologist in the Extreme Environment Robotics Group (347C) of JPL.
+He is developing a robot to sample the surface of Enceladus and is working various projects for the US Navy.

 M.S. in Mechanical Engineering (2019) from MIT

 Research Area: Designing a Soft Omnidirectional Tactile Feedback Sensor with Application in Leak Detection

 B.S. in Mechanical Engineering with Minor in Aerospace Engineering (2019) from Caltech

 Robotics Technologist Extreme Environment Robotics Group (2019-present)

 Research Assistant at the MIT Mechatronics Research Lab (2017-2019)